 Where did you find out about AP Lazer?

 While researching laser engraving machines for my woodworking business(a $69 billion market) I did a Google search and AP Lazer was one of the companies that came up in the search engine.

 How did you fund your laser and when do you expect to have it paid off?

-I looked into the leasing the laser thru AP Lazer and after comparing interest rates through the leasing company, my bank, and a credit union that I am a member of, I decided to go thru the credit union and refinanced my personal vehicle.
+I looked into the financing the laser thru AP Lazer and after comparing interest rates through the financing company, my bank, and a credit union that I am a member of, I decided to go thru the credit union and refinanced my personal vehicle.
 The original finance term for my loan is 48 months.
 I am currently looking at having the loan paid off in less than 24 months.
 I set a goal of 18 months and am very optimistic that I will meet that goal.